flowee/DAX/UDF/_TE3/Readme.md

 ➡️ Compare existing UDFs in the model against their latest versions in the repository

 ➡️ Update model UDFs with the most recent code from the repository in just one click

+➡️ Update repository UDFs with the code from the model

+GitHub token is required in GITHUB_TOKEN env. variable